Robust ultra-shallow shadows

-While the two-design property of uniformly random Clifford rotations allows for straight-forward analytical inversion of the effective measurement map \cite{Scott2006}, a prerequisite to construct the classical shadow, the works on shallow circuits resort to numerical evaluation of the effective measurement map for depth larger than two \cite{Arienzo2022}.
-However, for measurement circuits involving entangling gates, noise and (calibration) errors will typically cause sizeable biases in the derived estimators on current noisy intermediate-scale quantum (NISQ) hardware.
-For this reason, using shallow circuits for precise estimations in practice unavoidably requires a variant of classical shadows that mitigates circuit noise.
-That such a mitigation is possible for classical shadows with single-qubit or global random Clifford rotations if the noise is well-characterized was shown for simple depolarizing noise models \cite{Koh2022}, local gate-dependent noise models \cite{Brieger2021}, and via randomized benchmarking experiments \cite{Onorati2024}.
-Going beyond these works, ideally one wishes a robust shadow scheme that replaces analytical or numerical calculations of the measurement map by a direct empirical estimation of it in the presence of noise.
-Such a tool was developed in Ref.~\cite{Chen2021}, again for the cases of single-qubit or global random Clifford rotations under the assumptions of gate-independent Markovian after-gate noise.
-However, an extension to the most crucial, experimentally-relevant regime of shallow circuits, where no analytical calculation of the measurement frame is in general available, is missing.
+The two-design property of uniformly random Clifford rotations allows for straight-forward analytical inversion of the effective measurement map \cite{Scott2006}, a prerequisite to constructing the classical shadow.
+However, the works on shallow shadows resort to numerics for the evaluation of the effective measurement map for depth larger than two \cite{Arienzo2023}, exploiting the local invariance of the circuit ensembles \cite{Hu2023, Bu2022, Akhtar2023, Bertoni2024}.
+However, for measurement circuits involving entangling gates, noise, and (calibration) errors will typically cause sizable biases in the derived estimators on current NISQ hardware.
+For this reason, using ultra-shallow circuits for precise estimations in practice unavoidably requires a variant of classical shadows that mitigates circuit noise.
+That such mitigation is possible for classical shadows with single-qubit or global random Clifford rotations if the noise is well-characterized was shown for simple depolarizing noise models \cite{Koh2022}, local gate-dependent noise models \cite{Brieger2023}, and via randomized benchmarking experiments \cite{Onorati2024} \footnote{Note that related but differently motivated research lines are mitigating noise in the state preparation using non-linear shadow estimation \cite{Huggins2021, Hu2022, Seif2023, McNulty2023, Zhou2024, Liu2024, Grier2024}, or existing error-mitigation techniques \cite{Jnane2024}, and the optimization of dual frames \cite{Fischer2024}, e.g.}.
+Going beyond these works, ideally one wishes for a robust shadow scheme that replaces analytical or numerical calculations of the measurement map with a direct empirical estimation of it in the presence of noise.
+Such a tool was developed in Ref.~\cite{Chen2021}, again for the cases of single-qubit or global random Clifford rotations under the assumptions of gate-independent Markovian noise acting after the rotation.
+However, a careful extension to the most crucial, experimentally relevant regime of ultra-shallow circuits, where no analytical calculation of the measurement frame is, in general, available, is missing.
+Despite the large body of literature on classical shadows, a central question is still open: Can the theoretically established improvement in sample efficiency of randomizing measurements with entangling gates be turned into a practical advantage in near-term experiments?